jinoklee/tReasure/README.md

 </code>
 </pre>

-+  Check that all the packages listed above have been installed correctly.
+Check that all the packages listed above have been installed correctly as below.
 <pre>
 <code>
 options(guiToolkit="RGtk2")